v2ray/manual/en/configuration/overview.md

 * `proxySettings`: Proxy for outbound connections.
 When this is set, `streamSettings` of this outbound will be omitted and disabled.
   * `tag`: When another outbound tag is specified, the data would be send via to the specified outbound.
 * `mux`: [Mux Configurations](mux.md).

-## Protocol Transport Options (transport)

-Help configure how V2Ray would connect with other servers and how using network connections.
-For details, see [Protocol Transport Options](05_transport.md).